The Lord of the Rings: The Two Towers (video game): Gameplay

 Combos, as well as health increases, and stronger ranged and devastating attacks must be purchased between levels in the skill upgrades screen.
 During each level, the player will be continually graded on the skill with which they dispatch enemies; "Fair", "Good", "Excellent" and "Perfect."
 The more skill with which the player kills, the more experience they acquire.
 The player's skill is measured by an on-screen meter which increases as the player dispatches enemies.
 To avoid the meter dropping back down, the player must avoid being hit, and must kill enemies using a variety of different methods.
 When a player reaches a Perfect level, all of their attacks increase in strength, and the experience from each kill is doubled.
 However, Perfect status only lasts for a brief period of time.
 At the end of each level, the player is then given an overall rating based on their performance, and awarded the corresponding number of upgrade points to spend on new combos and stronger attacks.
 The better the player has performed during the level, the more upgrade points that will be made available.
 Certain upgrades only become available for purchase once a player has reached a specific experience level.

-In the GBA version, each character has fifteen active and passive skills that can be unlocked and upgraded as the player gains experience.
+The Game Boy Advance version of the game is markedly different, being more similar to the Diablo series, with a focus on skills and loot-based gear.
+Rather than solely playing as the trio of Aragorn, Legolas, and Gimli, this version of the game features additional, bespoke, campaigns for Frodo, Gandalf and Éowyn, each with their own stages and skill sets.
+Much like the console version of the game, the game additionally adapts moments from Fellowship of the Ring.
+Each character has fifteen active and passive skills that can be unlocked and upgraded as the player gains experience.
 One of the active skills, for example, is "Summon"; Gandalf summons a Great Eagle, Aragorn summons either Legolas or Gimli; Legolas summons Gimli; Frodo summons Sam, and Éowyn summons Éomer.
 Passive skills include the ability for Aragorn to wield two swords at once, to hit enemies with his shield, and to throw his sword at nearby foes.
-Legolas can gain a quickdraw skill, as well as the ability to shoot multiple arrows at once.
 Every time the player increases in level, they can attribute points to strength, accuracy, health, defense, and courage.
 Additionally, Frodo has the ability to use the One Ring to turn invisible, but he can only do so for a certain amount of time before attracting the attention of Sauron.
 The game also features co-op multiplayer through the Game Boy link function.